MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/rename-organization.md

 > [!NOTE]
 > An organization can't be renamed within one hour of the most recent rename operation.

-To change your Azure DevOps organization URL, you need at least Basic access and organization owner permissions.
+To change your organization URL, you need at least Basic access and organization owner permissions.
 [How do I find the organization owner?](faq-delete-restore-organization.md#find-owner)

 [!INCLUDE [temp](../../_shared/new-navigation.md)]

 # [New navigation](#tab/new-nav)

-1. Sign in to your Azure DevOps organization (`https://dev.azure.com/{yourorganization}`).
+1. Sign in to your organization (`https://dev.azure.com/{yourorganization}`).

    [Why am I asked to choose between my work or school account and my personal account?](faq-create-organization.md#ChooseOrgAcctMSAcct)